TN Visa for Canadians Our TN Visa Lawyer Experience Can Help You Successfully Obtain Your TN Visa.

 How long is the TN visa good for?
 The TN visa can now be obtained for a maximum period of 3 years upon each application.
 Sometimes this period of time is limited to less than 3 years if it is clear from the application that the applicant's services are needed for less time.

 Do I qualify for an TN Visa?
 While it's much easier to answer this for sure after speaking with you personally, there are a few general requirements that must be met.
-First of all, there MUST be a job offer in place from a U.S. employer.
+First of all, there MUST be a job offer in place from a United States employer.
 Secondly, you must fit into one of the TN visa professions and meet the minimum requirements for the profession.
 Before coming to any conclusions, it is highly advised for you to review the matter with an experienced TN visa lawyer.

 If I want to apply at a port-of-entry, is there a particular port-of-entry I should go through?
 Ports-of-entry are all unique and sometimes have their own "protocol" on many different matters.
 Some are more or less preferred than others for different reasons.
 Port-of-entry selection is part of any TN visa strategy.
-It's also important to note that as of October 2012, as discussed above, a Canadian situated outside of the US can also apply for a TN by mailing an application to USCIS.
+It's also important to note that as of October 2012, as discussed above, a Canadian situated outside of the United States can also apply for a TN by mailing an application to USCIS.

 What are some of the benefits related to the recently added mail application option?
 Some of the benefits related to the mail application option are as follows: